ktechmidas/pmcf/doc/source/user/schema/instance.rst

         Must be set to AWSFWProvisioner

 :args:
         A dictionary of arguments to be passed to the provisioner.
-The

 The args dict for AWSFWProvisioner has the following mandatory fields: